4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
     reboot

-#Choose deepin as your window manager in the left down corner from the list and login with the 2nd account that you created (no with root)
+#Choose gnome or deepin as your window manager in the left down corner from the list and login with the 2nd account that you created (no with root)
 #
 Reply the questions of the wizard as per you pefrerence or needs, take a cofee and enjoy, the time that take the installation depends of, your hardware and bandwith.
 $